 You might be surprised to learn that winter dandruff isn’t caused by the cold.
 It is caused by a microbe present on all of our scalps and it’s there all year round, whatever the weather.

-Or, if you just want to cut to the chase and find out how to get it under control, follow our tips to stop your dandruff from flaring up when the temperature drops.
+Follow our tips to stop your dandruff from flaring up when the temperature drops.